Congratulations on your recent admission to the USC Thornton School of Music!

 Letter of Admission and youSC Portal

-Be sure to print your admission letter and also and save a copy to your computer.
+Be sure to print your admission letter and also save a copy to your computer.
 Admission letters are only available via the youSC portal for a few months.
 Once the letters are removed from the portal, they are no longer available, so it is very important to save a copy of your letter now.

 Read your letter of admission carefully.
 If the second page of your letter indicates that you have “continuing registration requirements,” you must satisfy them as stated in the letter.
 (For example, you may need to verify your previous degree, or your department may require you to maintain a specified grade point average.)
 If you have questions about these requirements, you may contact Thornton Admission and Student Affairs, or speak to your academic advisor when you meet before fall classes begin.

-Statement of Intent and Commitment Deposit – Deadline April 15, 2024*
+Statement of Intent and Commitment Deposit – Deadline April 15, 2025*

 Please communicate your plans to us through the online Statement of Intent form.

-*Note that the $500 deposit is waived for Teaching Assistants.
+Note that the $500 deposit is waived for Teaching Assistants. - To decline the offer of admission, indicate your decision via the statement of intent form in youSC.

 USC Graduate Welcome Website

 Be sure to review the New Student Checklist to ensure that you complete the steps necessary to enroll at the university.
-(Exceptions to the checklist: you’ll register for classes during or soon after Orientation, and you can’t pay your tuition until after registration – all other items on the checklist should be completed before orientation.)
+(Exceptions to the checklist: you’ll register for classes during or soon after Thornton’s Graduate Orientation, and you can’t pay your tuition until after registration – all other items on the checklist should be completed before orientation.)

 Tuition and Fees